dennis-tra/nebula/README.md

 Port     = 5432,
 ```

-To run migrations then run:
+To apply migrations then run:

 ```shell
 # Up migrations